codeMonkeyLife/MyGitRepo/readme.txt

 add a new line
 add a new line in dev branch
-add a new new line in dev branch too
+add a new new line in dev branch too add a new line in master branch too